Online Spreadsheet Editor for Fast, Easy Data Management

 Can you use formulas in a spreadsheet on the web?

-Everyday math problems like adding up values, comparing cells, and more can be solved with a good online spreadsheet.
-Formula support turns the tool from a simple grid into a real workspace, which makes it more useful.
+You can solve everyday math problems like adding up values, comparing cells, and more with a good online spreadsheet.
+Formula support transforms the tool from a simple grid into a real workspace, making it more useful.

 Is it useful to have a spreadsheet on your phone?

-Of course, as long as the interface works well on smaller screens.
-For mobile usability, it’s very important that controls are easy to touch, there is clear space between them, and editing actions are easy to see.
+Yes, as long as the interface works well on smaller screens.
+For mobile usability, it’s critical that controls are easy to touch, there is clear space between them, and editing actions are easy to see.

-Can you bring in data in CSV or Excel format?
+Can I import data in CSV or Excel format?

-That feature is very popular, and it’s one of the main reasons to use a spreadsheet tool online.
-Import support makes it easy for users to work with files that are already there instead of having to rebuild data by hand.
+This is one of the most-requested features, and it’s one of the main reasons to use a spreadsheet tool online.
+Import support makes it effortless for users to work with files that are already there instead of having to rebuild data by hand.

 Who should use an online spreadsheet?